MaryannFoley/playlistEditor/README.md

 ### Current features
 Currently, edits work for playlist name, public status, description, and the removal of items.
 Additionally, playlists and albums can be duplicated.
 Comparison of playlists to others or albums.
 ### Soon to be added features
 Image editing.
+Log out.
 Souped up UI.